Landmarks of Montreal

-Montreal is the centre of Quebec culture and a major centre of Canadian culture in general.
-It has many specialized museums such as the Montreal Museum of Fine Arts (MMFA), the Musée d'art contemporain (MAC), the Redpath Museum, the Stewart Museum, the McCord Museum of Canadian History, and the Canadian Centre for Architecture.
-The Place des Arts cultural complex houses the MAC and several theatres, and is the seat of the Montreal Opera and the Montreal Symphony Orchestra, although the latter is slated to receive a new concert hall adjacent to Place des Arts.
-The Museum Quarter’s historical and architectural richness, spilling over into surrounding streets, creates a special ambiance that leaves a lasting impression on visitors.
-Crescent, de la Montagne and Sherbrooke Streets are the hub of the district’s vibrant business life.
-High-end, designer fashion and décor boutiques, international shops, art galleries, jewellers and exquisite fine dining never fail to win visitors over.

 Churches and other religious buildings

 Nicknamed "la ville aux cent clochers" (the city of a hundred belltowers), Montreal is renowned for its churches.
 As described by Mark Twain, "This is the first time I was ever in a city where you couldn't throw a brick without breaking a church window."
 The city has four Roman Catholic basilicas: Mary, Queen of the World Cathedral, the aforementioned Notre-Dame Basilica, St. Patrick's Basilica, and Saint Joseph's Oratory.

 The Oratory is the largest church in Canada, with the largest dome of its kind in the world after that of Saint Peter's Basilica in Rome.

 Other well-known churches include the pilgrimage church of Notre-Dame-du-Bon-Secours, which is sometimes called the Sailors' Church, the Church of St. Michael and St. Anthony, known for its Byzantine architecture, and the Anglican Christ Church Cathedral, which was completely excavated and suspended in mid-air during the construction of part of the Underground City.
-All of the above are major tourist destinations, particularly Notre-Dame and the Oratory.

 An impressive number of other churches, synagogues and mosques can be found, and church steeples are a familiar view all over the city and island.